Mediterranean Baked Orzo

 - When water is boiling, reduce to a simmer.
 Place artichokes, stem-side up, over simmering water.
 Cover and allow artichokes to steam until the leaves can easily be pulled from the choke, 35 to 60 minutes (depending on the size of the artichokes).
 Check the artichokes every 10 minutes or so and add additional water, if needed.
 (Watch this video to see how to steam artichokes.)

 - While artichokes steam, heat a Dutch oven over medium-high heat.
 Add oil and then onions and zucchini with a pinch of salt.
 Saute until very tender, 5 to 6 minutes.
-Add bell peppers, tomato paste, pesto (the portion for the orzo), Italian seasoning and orzo.
-Stir to combine.
+Add bell peppers, tomato paste, pesto (the portion for the orzo), Italian seasoning and orzo (or cooked pasta).

 - While artichokes and orzo cook, make pesto aioli.
 Combine pesto (the portion for the artichokes), mayonnaise and the second portion of lemon juice.